SSWConsulting/SSW.Rules.Content/rules/editor-required-blazor-component-parameters/rule.md

 ```

 ::: bad
-Figure: Bad example - I could forget to pass a variable to the Name property
+Figure: Bad example - Developers could forget to pass a variable to the Name property

 :::